-Our Research TravelingMom recently visited Navarre Beach Florida and fell in love with the small coastal town.
+Our Research TravelingMom recently visited Navarre Beach in Santa Rosa County, Florida and fell in love with the small coastal town.
 Read more about what she loved and what she thinks will work for families!

 When the Beach is All You Need, Think Navarre Beach Florida

 During the madness of Hurricane Matthew, I was in the middle of packing my bags for a beach trip…in Florida.
 Luckily for me, I was headed for the Gulf Coast, which saw nothing but blue skies and calm surf the entire visit.

 When I arrived, I noticed something very very different from the traditional ‘beachy’ towns I’ve visited before.
 This town was left untouched by the commerce that typically comes along with a beach trip.
 I knew right away that I had arrived at my beach happy place.
 You could even call it my idea of paradise.